The weather is cooling off as the year winds down in Las Vegas

 Visit the Hoover Dam

-After shutting down for much of the pandemic, the Hoover Dam is once again welcoming guests.
-The landmark is being reopened in phases.
-You can visit the walkways and observation areas.
-No tours, visitors center or cafe for now.
+After shutting down for much of the pandemic, the Hoover Dam is once again welcoming guests at full capacity.
+The landmark is offering tours to see how the dam and power station operate with access in underground tunnels.
+The views from the visitors center are phenomenal.

 Head Outdoors